ttimbers/MWT_Locomotion_summary_analysis/README.md

 * Call `locomotion_driver.sh` from the `Bash Shell`

-* `locomotion_driver.sh` requires the following arguments from the user: webdav server URL, path on webdav where `.zip` folders should be saved and the gigabytes of memory to be devoted to the process (recommended as much as you have).
+* `locomotion_driver.sh` requires the following arguments from the user: (1) webdav server URL, (2) path on webdav where `.zip` folders should be saved, and (3) the gigabytes of memory to be devoted to the process (recommended as much as you have).
 See example below:

 `bash bin/locomotion_driver.sh https://webdav.server/location folder_to_backup_to 4`